KunalSawlani/DVD-Rental-Business/README.md

 ## Project Overview

-This project explores the Sakila DVD Rental Database using MySQL to uncover actionable insights that can help improve business performance.
+This project explores the DVD Rental Database using MySQL to uncover actionable insights that can help improve business performance.
 We analyze customer behavior, film performance, staff efficiency, and store-level trends.

 The dataset includes details about: